NorthShad0w/NorthShad0w/README.md

 ## Certifications:
 **OSCP** **OSWE**

+Learn for code
-Learn for hack
+Code for hack
 Hack for fun
-Code for hack

 ❤Love *nix
 ✏Write code in python, go, rust, c and c#